High-dimensional expanders from Kac--Moody--Steinberg groups: Preliminaries

+Note that the type of a simplex can be defined for any partite simplical complex.
+We observe the following.

-\begin{lemma} The group $G$ acts on $\CC(G,\mathcal{H})$ by left multiplication.
+\begin{lemma} The group $G$ acts on $\CC(G;\mathcal{H})$ by left multiplication.
 This action is type-preserving (it does not change the type of a simplex) and transitive on maximal faces.
-The action is sharply transitive if $\bigcap_{i=0}^d H_i = \{1\}$. \end{lemma}
+The action is sharply transitive if $\bigcap_{i=0}^d H_i = \{1\}$. \end{lemma} \begin{remark} The converse of the above lemma is also true in the following sense.
+Given a pure, $d$-dimensional $d+1$-partite complex $X$ (i.e. a simplical complex with a type function on the vertices such that no two vertices of the same type are adjacent) and a group $G$ acting by type preserving automorphisms on $X$ such that the action on $X(d)$ is transitive, then $X$ isomorphic to a coset complex.
+If we fix one maximal simplex $\{v_0,\dots, v_d \} \in X(d)$ and denote $H_i = \operatorname{Stab}_G(v_i)$, then $X \cong \CC(G;(H_i)_{i=0}^d)$.
+A proof of this can be found for example in \cite[Proposition 5.5]{kaufman2023high}. \end{remark}

 \begin{definition} Given a collection of subsets $\mathcal{H}=(H_0, \dots , H_d)$ of a group $G$ and a type $\varnothing \neq T \subseteq \{0,\dots,d\}$ we write

 and set

 \end{definition}